Young black kids growing up in the Bronx who don't even know what the word computer is.

 This is not how we operate in America.

-We fought so long against corruption in this country, and now we are seeing it open on display at the highest level, and people think that it's fine because it's being done to somebody maybe they don't like.
+We fought so long against corruption in this country, and now we are seeing it open on display at the highest level, and people think that it's fine because it's being done to somebody that maybe they don't like.

-There's got to be change in November, and I think it's coming.
+Again, there's got to be change in November, and I think it's coming.

 I think it's coming too.

-Because when you look at the polls, and I've I've gone through a lot of the polling numbers in great detail in the course of this show, and I've been doing it on TV on a regular basis.
+Because when you look at the polls, and I've gone through a lot of the polling numbers in great detail in the course of this show, and I've been doing it on TV on a regular basis, you know, African Americans now, Joe Biden's support down a whopping 28%.

-Hispanic Americans, Joe Biden and Donald Trump are tied.
+Hispanic Americans, Joe Biden, and Donald Trump are tied.

 These are demographics traditionally that go hardcore.